pkgjs/meet/README.md

 The default issue template can be seen in the ISSUE_TEMPLATES directory, as [meeting.md](https://github.com/pkgjs/meet/blob/main/.github/ISSUE_TEMPLATE/meeting.md).
 Additionally, you can find example issues of the latest version via the closed issues that are the result of CI tests.

-Our default template is based off of the practices of the Node.js project's practices around meetings, but changes and enhancements are welcome.
+Our default template is based off of the Node.js project's practices around meetings, but changes and enhancements are welcome.

 ### Custom Issue Templates